Flu vaccination

 - children aged 2 to 17 years with long-term health conditions

-To find out more about who should have the flu vaccination, visit the NHS website.
+For more information about the child's flu vaccine visit the NHS website